mwarning/MeshGraphViewer/README.md

-# Graph Viewer
+# Mesh Graph Viewer

-Read a simple JSON graph file from disk and display a fancy interactive graph.
+Read a simple JSON graph file from disk and display a fancy interactive mesh graph.
 Interactions with the graph (selection, deletion, etc.) and custom commands can be passed to external programs.
 The view is updated as soon as the input file is changed.

 Written in an unholy combination of C and JavaScript.
 Build with [d3js](https://d3js.org/), [leafletjs](https://leafletjs.com/) and [libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/).